-Having been a part of variety of South Asian Indian weddings, we quickly recognize a well planned Indian wedding timeline that can help a bride and groom achieve their dreams.
+Having been a part of variety of Indian weddings, we quickly recognize a well planned Indian wedding timeline that can help a bride and groom achieve their dreams.
 From our photographers perspective — we put together a few pieces of advice for each part of your wedding day that would get you the most for your wedding photography.

 Some of the key moments of our coverage include documenting your getting ready.
 For Indian Weddings, we like to start 2-3 hours before your Baraat ceremony.
 This provides us the opportunity to photograph your final touches of makeup and getting dressed, as well as allow us enough time to photograph any of your details and individual portraits.

 If possible, ask your hair/makeup artist to set up near a window or in a place with great window light and not use any artificial lights such as lamps or overhead light.
 That way your photos will look natural and your makeup will look exactly the same when we go shooting outside.

 To avoid being overcrowded, try to have only a limited amount of family and bridesmaids/groomsmen with you in your suite where you are getting ready.